 Valve Casting Process

-A green sand-molding method is used for our valve casting processes, and it typically includes these steps:
+A green sand-molding method is used for our valve casting manufacturing processes, and it typically includes these steps:

-- Production of a core used to create internal passages of the valve casting.
+- Production of a core used to create internal passages of the valve body casting.
 This core is made of heat-activated resin-coated sand.

 - Mounting a pattern designed for the customer's specific applications onto an automatic molding machine.

 - Using the pattern, the machine makes the mold automatically, filling chambers above and below the pattern with sand, and squeezing the sand against the pattern to form the inner geometry of the mold.

 - Setting the core into the mold and closing the mold to be prepared for pouring.

 - Pouring the molten metal into the mold and forming the valves.

 - Giving the mold time to cool down and removing the castings from the sand.